A close-up picture of a timing belt

 The timing belt helps to synchronize the valves and pistons in your vehicle’s engine.
 Specifically, it synchronizes the camshaft and the crankshaft.
 These two systems work together to keep fuel moving through your engine and exhaust moving out of it.
 Without the timing belt synching these systems, your engine won’t be able to run.

-When should you replace the timing belt?
+When should you replace it?

 Just like other parts that need replacing, how long your timing belt lasts depends on your vehicle.
 Most manufacturers recommend replacing the timing belt somewhere between 60,000 and 100,000 miles.
 For specifics on your car, check your owner’s manual.